roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

   <source src="/assets/sparkshot/4th.mp4" type="video/mp4">
 </video>

-Now that many of the core parts of the application were functioning we were able to get a good feeling of the overall experience.
-This complete picture gave us the idea of the time given to pixel selection and where we could add some of that playful UX.
+At this point many of the core parts of the application were functioning we were able to get a good feeling of the overall experience.
+This more complete picture gave us the idea of the amount of time users spent selecting pixels and the pace of the interaction, allowing us to see where we could add some of that playful UX.

-Sparkshot at its core is about pixels, sure the artist's work is the endpoint of the journey, but we have to loop through the act of selecting and revealing pixels many times to get there.
+Sparkshot at its core is about pixels, it's true that the endpoint of the journey is to see an artist's work in all its glory, but to get to that point we have to loop through the act of selecting and revealing pixels many over.

-Being mindful of the final state where art is displayed on the screen, we cannot conflict with what draws the eye; the art must win.
-For the most part, Sparkshot takes a back seat with its neutral colour palette UI.
-There is one area where we knew that we weren't going to compete with the artist, which is on the empty pixels, here we want the application to pop to help users track their selected pixels within the multitude of colours from the art itself.
+Being mindful of the final state where art is displayed on the screen, we don't want to conflict with what draws the eye: _the art must win!_
+So we designed Sparkshot's colour palette to be neutral so it sits back against the pop of the art.
+There is one area where we knew that we weren't going to compete with the artist, which is on the empty pixels, in fact here we want the application to pop to help users track their selected pixels within the multitude of colours from the art itself.

 To help reinforce the theme of the pixel we took the green selection icon and changed it into a more stylish pixel gem sprite, evoking the nature of the application and using a gem concept to represent the idea of value.

 Gems are something which has become a sort of meme for value in the digital entertainment world thanks to its connected roots in video games where it's been common for games to use fantastical currencies such as gold, gems, rings and such.
 In the more modern era of microtransactions, we see many games have their currencies based on ideas like gems.

-The final piece in this update was to add some animation to the loop, pushing the UX more into that playful state of taking the act of selecting pixels from functional to fun with an animated response to user input.
+To further differentiate between the selected pixels and the static art pixels we also added in some animation to the loop, pushing the UX more into that playful state of taking the act of selecting pixels from functional to fun with an animated response to user input.

 ### Many Pixels all at once